magepeopleteam/bus-ticket-booking-with-seat-reservation/readme.txt

 == Frequently Asked Questions ==

 = What kind of payment method works =
-Our plugin supports all types of the payment method available for WooCommerce.
+Our plugin supports all types of payment methods available for WooCommerce.

 = Is Bus Ticket Booking with Seat Reservation is Free? = Yes!
-This bus booking plugin is free, But some features are not free those available only on premium version.
+This bus booking plugin is free, But some features are not free those are available only on the premium version.

 = Search Form not Showing =
-If you must have shortcode the page where you are looking search form, use `[wbtm-bus-search-form]` this shortcode for search form to a page.
+If you must have a shortcode for the page where you are looking search form, use `[wbtm-bus-search-form]` this shortcode for the search form to a page.

 = Search Result Showing 404 Page =
 You have a page with page slug **/bus-search-list/** and use shortcode `
-[wbtm-bus-search] if still search result not showing then re-save wordpress permalink settings. it should work.
+[wbtm-bus-search] if still search result not showing then re-save the wordpress permalink settings. it should work.

-= What is difference now Premium version and Basic Version = Attendee information form, passenger booking from dashboard, customized email sent to customer, pdf tickets  only available in premium version.
+= What is the difference now the Premium version and the Basic Version = Attendee information form, passenger booking from the dashboard, customized email sent to the customer, pdf tickets  are only available in the premium version.

 = Do you offer customization =
-Yes We like to hear from our customer, If you want to add any customization or you need any new feature. you can send us email: magepeopleteam@gmail.com. our team will check and get back to you.
+Yes, We like to hear from our customers If you want to add any customization or if you need any new features. you can send us email: support@mage-people.com. our team will check and get back to you.